Frespañol: History

-Frespañol/Frespagnol is an portmanteau of French (francés/français) and Spanish (español/espagnol).
+Frespañol/Frespagnol is a portmanteau of French (francés/français) and Spanish (español/espagnol).
 Frañol/Fragnol is similarly derived from the two.
 This dialect is the effect of a blend of two cultures.
 It began during the 20th century hundreds of thousands of Spaniards migrated to France in search of better living conditions.
 It first began with men migrating to France and then later on they would migrate their families into the country.
 The people from Spain that migrated to France did not all pick up the French language.
-Post WWI France needed to be rebuilt, which paved way to a lot of job opportunities for the Spaniards in France.The spaniards had their own communities in cities such as Paris, Toulouse, Bordeaux and Lyon, where they spoke their mother tongue.
-The rise and development of Frespañol was in 1960s-1970's.
+Post-World War I France needed to be rebuilt, which opened the door to job opportunities for the Spanish in France.
+The Spanish had their own communities in cities such as Paris, Toulouse, Bordeaux and Lyon, where they spoke their mother tongue.
+The rise and development of Frespañol was in 1960s–1970s.
 The Spanish workers knew very little French and the French employers knew very little Spanish, regardless they had to communicate with each other, that's when Frespañol surged naturally and it was commonly found used with people working everyday jobs such as maids, construction workers and in the automotive sector.
 The people that spoke it were typically from lower class communities.